skip to main content

 Regional Land Transport Plan (RLTP)

-The Regional Transport Committee recently completed the preparation of a new 10 year land transport plan and the Regional Council subsequently adopted the Plan and lodged it with Waka Kotahi.
-The plan was prepared by the Regional Transport Committee which has members from all councils in the region and NZTA, and a number of specialist advisers.
-The Regional Land Transport Plan describes Hawke’s Bay’s strategic transport objectives to 2031.
-It also contains the region’s transport funding request to the New Zealand Transport Agency for 2021-31.
+In July 2024, the Regional Transport Committee submitted a new 10-year land transport plan with NZ Transport Agency Waka Kotahi.
+The plan was prepared by the Regional Transport Committee which has members from all councils in the region and NZTA, and several specialist advisers.
+The Regional Land Transport Plan describes Hawke’s Bay’s strategic transport objectives to 2034.
+It also contains the region’s three-year transport funding request to the New Zealand Transport Agency.

 Regional Public Transport Plan (RPTP)